bshmueli/SPIRS/README.md

 The script will fetch the texts and create two new files, one for sarcastic and the other for non-sarcastic tweets.

-## Reactive Supervision
+## Citation

-The Reactive Supervision paper should be cited using the following BibTex entry:
+Kindly cite the paper using the following BibTex entry:

 ```
 @InProceedings{